ilios/user-guide/learner-groups/README.md

 * [Removing One Or More Learners From Group](https://iliosproject.gitbook.io/ilios-user-guide/learner-groups/edit-group-membership#removing-one-or-more-learners-from-group)
 * [Delete Learner Group](https://iliosproject.gitbook.io/ilios-user-guide/learner-groups/remove-learner-group)

-## View Learner Group Membership
+### View Learner Group Membership

-There is a way in Ilios to easily review Learner Group, specifically, Sub Group Membership.
+There is a way in Ilios to easily review Learner Group, specifically, Sub Group membership.
 To do this, open up Learner Group Management by clicking the "Learner Groups" menu item from the Ilios flyout menu.
 Then, choose a Group which has Sub Groups the membership of which you would like to verify.
 For the sake of this example, we have chosen "Anesthesia Simulator Group", which has 19 Subgroups and a total of 155 Members.

 ![Select Learner group](../images/learner_group_README/select_learner_group.png)